Theresiap/PP/Hangman/README.md

 ### How To Run The Program
 For this game, you will need to copy 2 files.
 Make sure both files are saved in the same directory.<br>
    1. <a href="https://github.com/Theresiap/Personal-Project/blob/master/Hangman/Hangman-Game.md">Main Code</a>
-   3. <a href="https://github.com/Theresiap/Personal-Project/blob/master/Hangman/words.txt">Word List</a>
+   2. <a href="https://github.com/Theresiap/Personal-Project/blob/master/Hangman/words.txt">Word List</a>

 When loading the main code, you will need two lines (fixed code and changed code). <br>
-For the fixed code, this should appear when the code is run.
+For the fixed code, this should appear when the code is run. <br>
 This is 3 different tests: checking if the word list is accesible, 'apple' works with the code, and that all letters appear.
 ```
 Loading word list from file...
    0 words loaded.